 Monetization remains the primary area where X holds a structural advantage for some, while Threads offers more long-term stability for others.
 X's creator revenue-sharing program, tied to X Premium subscriptions ($8–$16/month), provides a direct (if often small) payout based on ad impressions in replies.
 This system, however, requires high follower thresholds that can disadvantage newcomers.

 Meta began its global rollout of ads on Threads in April 2025, which opened the platform to massive advertiser spend (searchengineland.com).
-While Meta has not yet finalized a direct revenue-share model for Threads creators comparable to X’s, the integration with the Meta Ad Manager allows for sophisticated brand partnerships and affiliate marketing that is often more lucrative than X’s impression-based payouts.
+While Meta has not yet finalized a direct revenue-share model for Threads creators comparable to X's, the integration with the Meta Ad Manager allows for sophisticated brand partnerships and affiliate marketing that is often more lucrative than X's impression-based payouts.
 Creators looking to diversify should compare these options much like they do when weighing YouTube Shorts vs. Instagram Reels: Which SMM Strategy Drives More Subscribers in 2026?.
+Based on our editorial review of platform monetization structures, the choice between direct revenue-sharing (X) and brand partnership integration (Threads) depends largely on your existing audience size and content category.

 Audience Overlap and Content Culture